 Put yourself in their shoes (and why that’s very difficult)

-It can be hard to design and structure your website and you’re very familiar with your own content.
+It can be hard to design and structure your website because you’re very familiar with your own content.
 You’re too close to it.
 You’ve kept adding more and more “stuff” to your homepage in recent years, with many different things fighting for attention.
 Everything’s clear to you, because you know it well.
 But it might all be a mess to everyone else.

 First-time visitors are sometimes expecting yet another BS website, another piece of noise in their busy lives.
 It’s your opportunity to actually impress them, to show them quality stuff.